Guatemala

 Child Champions help rescue kids.
 The attention children receive at their Hope Centers assures them they are loved and provides them with the emotional support they need to overcome difficult situations.
 Child Champions also hold training sessions with caregivers to give them coping skills and connect children and their families to counselors and other resources.
 They encourage families to allow their kids to stay in school so that they have a chance to find a way out of poverty.

-Read this inspirational story: Piñatas Provide a Path Forward
+Read an inspirational story from Latin America: Piñatas Provide a Path Forward

 Impoverished children and their families, especially those living in rural areas in rugged terrain, don’t have access to regular health care.
 Since 80% of doctors in Guatemala work in Guatemala City, people who live in rural and poorer areas lack the resources to get proper care.